SoC Optimization

 Apple

-Apple controls the entire process of making software for it’s processors.
+Apple controls the entire process of making software for its processors.
 Even going as far as making Home Dev kits for developers.

 As if that’s not enough, Apple’s own Dev team will test the software that a Dev is putting on the Apple store before approving it.

 But generally speaking, 90% of the apps that run on Apple’s iPhones tend to do so smoothly and without a lot of fuss.
+Because they are usually optimized for the SoC.

 Qualcomm